michalis0/Business-Intelligence-and-Analytics/week2 - Pandas and Python/README.md

 - convert columns to proper datatype
 - remove rows with nulls
 - do some basic selection/filtering operations with pandas (columns and rows)
+    - filtering by rows
+    - filtering by columns